 How it works

 Litestream is a streaming replication tool for SQLite databases.
-It runs as a separate background process and continuously copies write-ahead log pages from disk to one or more replicas.
+It runs as a separate background process and continuously copies write-ahead log pages from disk to a replica.
 This asynchronous replication provides disaster recovery similar to what is available with database servers like Postgres or MySQL.

 Understanding the WAL